Export Contact, Leads & Attachments from Salesforce to CSV

 Step 5

-Saving and Runing an Export Package
+Saving and Running an Export

 Log tab shows older runs or runs for a specified period.